cosmos/cosmos-rust/README.md

-# Rust Monorepo
+# Cosmos Rust

-This is a place for commonly shared rust resources related to the Cosmos ecosystem.
+The home of all shared rust resources for the Cosmos ecosystem.